RadleighSmith/VideoGamesQuiz/README.md

 ### User Goals:

-* Users aim to evaluate and challenge their general knowledge across various topics.
+* Users aim to evaluate and challenge their general gaming knowledge across various game related topics.

 * Users strive to learn new information and interesting facts while playing the game.